digideskio/json-schema-form/README.md

-# standard
+# JSON SCHEMA FORM
-The json-schema-form standard
+This repository holds the json-schema-form standard and its documentation.